Skip to main content

 I

-Immunotherapy - Treatment that helps your immune system fight cancer
+Immunotherapy Treatment that helps your immune system fight cancer.
+It can boost or change how the immune system...

 M

-Metastatic - Cancer that has spread to other parts of the body
+Metastatic Cancer that has spread from where it started (the primary site) to other parts of the body.
+Also...

 O

-Oncologist - A doctor who specializes in treating cancer
+Oncologist A doctor who specialises in diagnosing and treating cancer.
+There are medical oncologists, surgical...

 P

-Palliative care - Care focused on comfort and quality of life
+Palliative Care Specialised medical care focused on providing relief from symptoms and improving quality of life....

-Prognosis - The likely outcome of a disease
+Prognosis The likely outcome or expected course of a disease; the chance of recovery or how the disease might...

 R